ptp-sim/libPTP/Readme.md

 Project description
 -------------------------------

-LibPTP is an implementation of the Precision Time Protocol (PTP) as it is specified in IEEE 1588-2008 in the simulation framework [OMNeT++][1].
+LibPTP is an OMNeT++ libary to support simulation of the **Precision Time Protocol (PTP)** as it is specified in IEEE 1588-2008 in the simulation framework [OMNeT++][1].
-LibPTP uses models of standare network components from the [INET][2] library, and extends them with PTP functionality.
+LibPTP uses models of standard network components from the [INET][2] library, and extends them with PTP functionality.

-This library is one of the outcomes of my master thesis, _Simulation of Time-synchronized Networks using IEEE 1588-2008_, published at the University of Technology in 2016.
+This library is one of the outcomes of the master thesis _Simulation of Time-synchronized Networks using IEEE 1588-2008_, published at the University of Technology in 2016.

-The current version of this library can be found on the [author's Github site][3].
+The current version of this library can be found on [Github][3].

 Feature list of LibPTP: